BongYunnong/TIL/Algorithm/GreedyAlgorithm.md

                 vnear = i;
             }
         }
-        e=  edge from vertex indexed by touch[vnear] to vertex indexed by vnear Add e to F;
+        e = edge from vertex indexed by touch[vnear] to vertex indexed by vnear Add e to F;
         for(i= 2; i<=n; i++){
             if(length[vnear] + W[vnear][i] < length[i]){